ohbm/hackathon2025/src/index.md

 <script>
   function showPopup() {
-    if (confirm("You are about to leave the OHBM Hackathon website and be redirected to the OHBM 2025 Annual Meeting website.
+    if (confirm("You are about to leave the OHBM Hackathon website and be redirected to the registration website.
 Do you want to continue?")) {
       window.location.href = "https://humanbrainmapping.org/25Brainhack/";
     }
   }